 The real fun begins when you finally get to open the virtual whiteboard to create visual frameworks for the activities you just planned out.
-If this is the first remote workshop for most of your participants, we highly recommend you to create an onboarding activity with instructions and tool tips.
+If this is the first remote workshop for most of your participants, we highly recommend you to create an onboarding activity with instructions and workshop online tools and tips.
 Send it out to your participants 3 days ahead of the scheduled workshop and ask them to practice and get familiar with the tool.

 This will save you not only onboarding time, but you also get to test out the access from your participants’ side and troubleshoot before the actual workshop.

 If this pre-workshop onboarding activity is not possible, we highly recommend budgeting time for an ice-breaker onboarding activity at the start of the workshop.
 Mural has several templates you can use.